-MANAGEMENT LETTER IN ACCORDANCE WITH THE RULES OF THE AUDITOR GENERAL OF THE STATE OF FLORDIA
+MANAGEMENT LETTER IN ACCORDANCE WITH THE RULES OF THE AUDITOR GENERAL OF THE STATE OF FLORIDA

-Honorable Mayor, City Commission and City Manager City of Pembroke Pines/Florida State University Charter Elementary School Pembroke Pines, Florida
+Honorable Mayor and Members of the City Commission City of Pembroke Pines/Florida State University Charter Elementary School Pembroke Pines, Florida

-We have audited the financial statements of the City of Pembroke Pines/Florida State University Charter Elementary School (the School) (a Special Revenue Fund of the City) as of and for the year ended June 30, 2006, which collectively comprise the School's basic financial statements as listed in the table of contents and have issued our report thereon dated August 25, 2006.
+We have audited the financial statements of the City of Pembroke Pines/Florida State University Charter Elementary School (the School) (a Special Revenue Fund of the City) as of and for the year ended June 30, 2007, which collectively comprise the School's basic financial statements as listed in the table of contents and have issued our report thereon dated September 21, 2007.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the Standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 We have also issued our Report on Compliance and on Internal Control over Financial Reporting Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
-Disclosures in that report, which is dated August 25, 2006, should be considered in conjunction with this Management Letter.
+Disclosures in that report, which is dated September 21, 2007, should be considered in conjunction with this Management Letter.

-In connection with our audit of the financial statements of the School as of and for the year ended June 30, 2006, we report the following in accordance with Chapter 10.850 Rules of the Auditor General, Charter School Audits which requires that this report specifically address but not be limited to the matters outlined in Rule 10.854 (1)(d):
+In connection with our audit of the financial statements of the School as of and for the year ended June 30, 2007, we report the following in accordance with Chapter 10.850 Rules of the Auditor General, Charter School Audits which requires that this report specifically address but not be limited to the matters outlined in Rule 10.854 (1)(d):

 - 1. There were no recommendations made in the preceding annual financial audit. - 2.
 The School did not meet any of the conditions described in Section 218.503(1), Florida Statutes. - 3.
 There are no recommendations to improve the School's present financial management, accounting procedures and internal controls. - 4.
 During the course of our audit, nothing came to our attention that caused us to believe that the School: - a.
 Was in violation of any laws, rules, regulations or contractual provisions or abuse. - b.
-Made any improper expenditures. - c.
-Had deficiencies in internal control.
+Made any illegal or improper expenditures. - c.
+Had deficiencies in internal control of inconsequential effect in relation to the financial statements and other recommendations to improve present financial management, accounting procedures, and internal controls. - d.
+Failed to record financial transactions. - e.
+Had other inaccuracies, shortages, defalcations, and instances of fraud